-Wait – Alpine Summer holidays?
+Wait – Alpine Summer holiday?

 Isn’t the Alps all about the shredding the powder on your board or skis in the day, eating a potentially fatal amount of cheese fondue in the evening and then heading out for some stylish and sozzled après-ski at night?

 Well, yes – but only between December and April.
 Now, we’re certainly not knocking a skiing holiday (and have a fantastic portfolio of luxury ski chalets to prove it!) but to write off everything else that can be found in the Alps for the rest of the year because there isn’t any snow is just plain madness.
-The Alps make a fantastic destination at any time of year, but here’s 10 reasons why an Alpine summer holiday should really be next on your travel to-do list.
+The Alps make a fantastic destination at any time of year, but here are 10 reasons why an Alpine summer holiday should really be next on your travel to-do list.

 1) It’s something different…